njoseGIT/flab/README.md

             if self.printstatus:
                 self.flab.display(s)

-Finally, designing a task which utilizes a device requires correct usage of the underlying Device, Driver and Protocol classes.
+Finally, designing a task which utilizes a device requires correct usage of the underlying Device classes.
 See below the task "LoadStartIka", which automatically loads, initializes and starts a hotplate.

 Example: LoadStartIka